Tareq62/tareq.abuissa.net/video.md

 <h2 class="video-heading">Spotlight On... &amp; Rapid Fire <span>July 2013</span></h2>

-I composed, recorded, and performed the soundtracks for Lincoln Center's artist interview web series as a summer intern.
-I edited the video content for Joshua Bell, Claire Chase, and Iván Fischer in Final Cut Pro, working closely with a professional editor.
+I composed, recorded, and performed the soundtracks for Lincoln Center's artist interview web series as a Media Development intern.
+I edited the footage of Joshua Bell, Claire Chase, and Iván Fischer timed to these underscores.

 <br>
 <hr>